jsaric/sparus-ld/README.md

 There you can see how the prediction and confidence of logistic regression origin classifier changes by adjusting individual keypoints.
 <img src="./cls-playground/playground_teaser.gif">

+## Acknowledgments
+This research has been fully supported by Croatian Science Foundation under the project IP-2022-10-7232 Enhancing Environmental Performance of Net-Pen Marine Aquaculture.
+Josip Šarić is supported by the European Union's Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Postdoctoral Fellowship Programme, SMASH co-funded under the grant agreement No. 101081355.
+The SMASH project is co-funded by the Republic of Slovenia and the European Union from the European Regional Development Fund.